 - Think with Google

-Review the year in search, take Google Trends lessons, and see what’s trending now.
+Review the "Year in Search," take Google Trends lessons, and see what’s trending now.
 You can also view the peaks and valleys of topic interest over time, which uncovers seasonality and allows you to plan your marketing calendar accordingly.
-Plus, find related topics and queries, and identify sub regions your topic has been trending in to better target your campaigns.
+Plus, find related topics and queries, and identify sub-regions your topic has been trending to better target your campaigns.

 Sign on to Twitter for more than vaguely hostile political debates.
 Use the "trends" feature to uncover what’s trending in your state, country, or around the globe.
 When you click into a trend, you’ll see top tweets about the topic, relevant news stories, and live responses as well.

-Identify the most shared content in the previous 12 months or the last 24 hours.
+Identify the most shared content in the previous 12 months or the last 24 hours with BuzzSumo.
 BuzzSumo allows you to drill down and analyze the topics that matter to your industry, your competitors, and the influencers you learn from.

-This RSS feed aggregator allows you to follow your favorite brands and see their most recent content in once place.
-Add your favorites and discover new publishers by searching your industry, skills, or -- you guessed it -- trending topics.
+This RSS feed aggregator allows you to follow your favorite brands and see their most recent content in one place.
+Add your favorites and discover new publishers by searching your industry, skills, or — you guessed it — trending topics.
 Feedly also allows you to set up keyword alerts, so you’re always tracking the latest trends on topics you’re interested in.

-Freshness and user-based voting determines how content is prioritized on Reddit.
+Freshness and user-based voting determine how content is prioritized on Reddit.
 A quick visit to the homepage shows you trending or popular posts.
-And you can filter by country or recency for a more relevant feed.
+And, you can filter by country or recency for a more relevant feed.